-- The time commitment required to meet the training and qualification standards required of a firefighter has significantly increased since the 1970s and 1980s.
+- 1. The time commitment required to meet the training and qualification standards required of a firefighter has significantly increased since the 1970s and 1980s.
 The discussion of training issues in this report aptly illustrates how challenging it can be to train firefighters to the mandated standards.
 It can take as much as two to three years to train a volunteer firefighter to NFPA 1001 standards and the time involved in meeting the ongoing skills maintenance is significant; - 2.
 It is more challenging to attract new candidates.
 The reasons vary but include: changing demographics (an "aging population"); increasingly transient populations; a change in the overall level of "volunteerism"; and changes in work patterns, where families have both parents working (sometimes in multiple jobs) to make ends meet.
 The Department faces an additional challenge in that the population base from which it draws its volunteer complement is relatively small.
 The Fire Chief noted that the community's demographics are increasingly moving towards a "retirement" age population and that many of the younger residents move away for better economic or educational opportunities; - 3.
-Even where volunteers have successfully been recruited, business-day responses are weak, as employers are less willing to allow their employees to leave work to respond as a member of the local fire department or the members are working at jobs outside of the community and are unable to provide a timely response; and
+Even where volunteers have successfully been recruited, business-day responses are weak, as employers are less willing to allow their employees to leave work to respond as

-$^{\rm 22}$ The report examined the challenges facing the fire services generally in the province.
+22 The report examined the challenges facing the fire services generally in the province.
 See recommendation 4, on pp. 20 ff.

-&lt;sup>23 While the experience varies with department, even those which are "doing well" identify that recruitment and retention of volunteers is a significant issue for them, which demands increasing time and attention from the fire services management team.
+23 While the experience varies with department, even those which are "doing well" identify that recruitment and retention of volunteers is a significant issue for them, which demands increasing time and attention from the fire services management team.

-4. Fire chiefs and fire officers have been increasingly tasked with more burdensome administrative and training requirements.
+- a member of the local fire department or the members are working at jobs outside of the community and are unable to provide a timely response; and - 4.
+Fire chiefs and fire officers have been increasingly tasked with more burdensome administrative and training requirements.
 They have less time available and often lack the skill sets required to develop and maintain a successful recruitment process in light of the challenges which have developed in this area.